benmclaren/personal-site/ben_personal_site/content/articles/word-game.md

 puts "*****************************************************"
 ```

 Here, we simply `puts` a few statements to speak to our user.
 We then create a variable `grid`.
 This is equal to calling our `generate_grid` method and passing it the value of 9.
-Therefore the method will provide a sample of 9 numbers.
+Therefore the method will provide a sample of 9 letters.

 We have an important `puts` statement here of `grid.join(" ")`.
 This will simply join the sample of letters together with a space between all on one line.
 If we did not have this `.join` method they would display vertically in the terminal.